mhimstedt/mhimstedt.github.io/_pages/about.md

 I am a lecturer and senior researcher at the [University of Lübeck, Germany](https://www.uni-luebeck.de/universitaet/universitaet.html) working in the [Medical Deep Learning Lab](https://www.imi.uni-luebeck.de/en/research/medical-deep-learning-lab.html) (headed by Prof. Mattias Heinrich) of the [Institute of Medical Informatics](https://www.imi.uni-luebeck.de/en/institute.html).

-My research is at intersection of computer vision, robotics, machine learning and medical technology.
-I mainly focus on geometric vision and deep learning for navigation tasks such as simultaneous localization and mapping for endoscopic applications as well as 2D-3D registration.
+My research is at intersection of computer vision, robotics and machine learning.
+I mainly focus on geometric vision and deep learning for navigation tasks such as simultaneous localization and mapping (SLAM), structure from motion (SfM) and more generally image registration.
+I currently work on applications of SLAM and SfM for endoscopy as well as registration for image guided therapies.

 Before joining the [Medical Deep Learning Lab](https://www.imi.uni-luebeck.de/en/research/medical-deep-learning-lab.html) I worked at [Fraunhofer MEVIS](https://www.mevis.fraunhofer.de) and [SICK](https://www.sick.com/de/de/).